 - For longer-term investments, look to better insulate your home or replace old white goods or boilers with newer, more energy-efficient models.
 Appliances have become vastly more economical even within the last decade, so don’t get left behind.

-Now that you’ve reduced and understand your energy usage, you’re in a much stronger position to snap up a bargain when choosing a new energy deal.
+Now that you’ve reduced and better understood your household energy consumption, you’re in a much stronger position to snap up a bargain when choosing a new energy deal.